 Alanda Tinto is an estate-bottled wine made by Bodegas Quinta da Muradella in the Monterrei DO region.
 Just above the border of Portugal in northwest Spain, the region of Monterrei was part of an area whose rich geology was once prized by the Romans for mining, notably gold.
 Ancient findings have confirmed that the Romans are responsible for another of the area's treasures, vineyards.
 The word Al-Anda means “Get going!” or “Get moving!” in English.
 Alanda is the first of several wines made by winemaker and proprietor Jose Luis Mateo.
 All the grapes grown to make Alanda are certified organic.
-The philosophy is to make a young red wine that showcases the varieties that were planted across Monterrei's three different districts during the 1980's: Mencia, Bastardo and Tinta Fina.
-At Quinta da Muradella, winemaker and proprietor Jose Luis and the highly respected Raul Perez, a consulting enologist, have done excellent work recuperating old vineyards and their efforts have earned accolades from wine publications including The Wine Advocate and Guia Peñin, the most influential and prestigious wine guide in Spain.
+The philosophy is to make a young red wine that showcases the varieties that were planted across Monterrei's three different districts during the 1980s: Mencia, Bastardo and Tinta Fina.
+At Quinta da Muradella, winemaker and proprietor Jose Luis has done excellent work recuperating old vineyards, and his efforts have earned accolades from wine publications including The Wine Advocate and Guia Peñin, the most influential and prestigious wine guide in Spain.

 WHAT MAKES THIS WINE UNIQUE?
 Organic viticulture.
-This is a low production wine, i.e. less than 1,000 cases total production for the world.
+This is a low production wine (less than 1,000 cases total production for the world).
 Aged in old oak to preserve the fruit's character and identity of the terroir.
 Alanda is a representative wine from Monterrei and showcases the grapes from the 3 different districts.